philwestwell/tesco-vending-machine/readme.md

 * Review responsibilities of classes and refactor as appropriate so that the code is easy to change.
 Design principles to consider
 ..* Separate what changes from what stays the same
-..* Classes should be open for extension but closed for modification
+..* Classes should be open for extension but closed for modification ..* Classes should have only one reason to change
 * Add BDD tests
 * Run PITest mutation test tool to test the tests
 * Run static code analysis tool